Sentinel297/VPE-Ragnarok-Online/README.md

 T2:

 Passive: Owl's Eye:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nGain a 40% increase in shooting accuracy.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+Gain a 40% increase in shooting accuracy.

 T3:

 Passive: Vulture's Eye
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nGain 20% more range with weapons as well as another 40% bonus to accuracy.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+Gain 20% more range with weapons as well as another 40% bonus to accuracy.

 T4: